Update your device to iOS 9.3

 - Tap Settings > iCloud on your iOS device, and sign in with your new Apple ID.

 If these steps don’t work, change your Apple ID temporarily again.
-Then sign back in to My Apple ID to make sure that your Apple ID was changed.
+Then sign back in to your Apple ID account page to make sure that your Apple ID was changed.